 In the winter months gets cool, with temperatures dropping into the negatives regularly, and you need to be prepared so you can enjoy your visit.
 Although the snow generally stays on the mountains and not the “downtown” area, it does snow to ground level at least a few times each winter and can settle for days.
 While all gear can be purchased once you get here, it pays to have layers, a warm jacket, gloves and hat for your arrival.
 Ski and snowboard attire and equipment is easy to hire around Skii Resorts, you can literally hire everything, but it pays to book in advance.

-It pays to book your accommodation in advance, particularly if you are visiting Queenstown in summer or winter, which are the peak seasons.
+It pays to book your accommodation in advance, particularly if you are visiting this side of the Alps (Friuli Venezia Giulia, Italy and Slovenia) in summer or winter, which are the peak seasons.
 Accommodation options range from budget to five-star, with international chains of hotels and motels alongside backpacker properties, B&Bs, luxury lodges and hosted options.
 Whether you stay within walking distance of town, or venture a little further out, most accommodation has spectacular views.
-Hospitable and welcoming, your hosts will go out of their way to give tips on special lakeside picnic spots, wonderful trails to walk or point you in the direction of iconic local events.
+Hospitable and welcoming, your hosts will go out of their way to give tips on special lakeside picnic spots, wonderful trails to walk or point you in the direction of local events.

 There is free Wi-Fi in most of the cities and tourist information centers making it even easier to share your pictures, videos and stories, with no data limits!